-Latest drilling intersected significant gold and silver values in this largely gravel-covered, low-sulphidation gold and silver vein system.
-The property is currently subject to a joint venture agreement with Oceana US Holdings Inc., a subsidiary of OceanaGold Corp. ("Oceana"), whereby Oceana may earn up to a 75% interest.
+Latest drilling intersected significant gold and silver values in this largely gravel-covered, lowsulphidation gold and silver vein system.
+The property is currently subject to a joint venture agreement with Oceana US Holdings Inc., a subsidiary of OceanaGold Corp. ("Oceana"), whereby Oceana may earn up to a 75% interest with the Company acting as operator for the project with funding from Oceana.